 The regulatory agency in Canada is Health Canada.
 Medical Devices are governed under the Health Products and Food Branch in the office of the Therapeutic Products Directorate (TPD).
 The Medical Device regulation is SOR-98-282 which governs clinical studies.
-We currently have an investigational study ongoing at one clinical site in Canada.
+We are currently in the process of closing the investigational study at one clinical site in Canada.